9/11 Families' Lawsuit Updates

 Kreindler has obtained testimony from Saudi government officials regarding their activities in support of the 9/11 plot.
 We recently deposed two high-level Saudi officials believed to have provided support to the California-based hijackers.
 However, the content of the depositions are currently under seal at the demand of Saudi Arabia.

 We have already obtained useful information from those we’ve deposed and will be moving forward with more scheduled depositions.
-Kreindler is still fighting to gain access to the remaining classified materials regarding Saudi officials that continue to be suppressed under state secrets privilege cited by the the Dept. of Justice during the Trump administration.
+Kreindler is still fighting to gain access to the remaining classified materials regarding Saudi officials that continue to be suppressed under state secrets privilege cited by the Dept. of Justice during the Trump administration.

 September 10, 2020